IRNAS/ir_rpi_link/README.md

 ### Koruza IR Link
 Koruza IR link is a working prototype that will be used in wireless optical system [KORUZA][koruzaLink1].
 It represents a system that is capable of establishing infrared communication over distances to 200 m.
-This IR link uses [LIRC][lircLink1] (Linux Infrared Communication) with Raspberry Pi and additional hardware for IR transmitter (High Power Infrared Emitting Diode) and IR receiver.
+This IR link uses [LIRC][lircLink1] (Linux Infrared Control) with Raspberry Pi and additional hardware for IR transmitter (High Power Infrared Emitting Diode) and IR receiver.

 ### LIRC
 [LIRC][lircLink1] is a package that allows you to decode infrared signals of many (but not all) commonly used remote controls.
 LIRC runs as a daemon that will decode IR signals received by the device drivers and provide the information on a socket.